Top 10 Archery Errors and How to Avoid Them

 One of the most common archery mistakes is failing to stay focused on your target.
 Unless you’re using a compound bow that has a peep sight, archery is not like shooting a gun.
 There is no sight down which you aim.

 Before shooting, check your stance, grip, and breath.
 Lift your bow and draw it in one smooth movement.
-Be sure not to hold the draw for too long as your arms may tire.
+Be sure not to hold the draw for too long, as your arms may tire.

-Additionally, be mindful to avoid the temptation of aiming down the arrow’s shaft.
+Additionally, avoid the temptation of aiming down the arrow’s shaft.
 Keep your eyes focused on the target to hold the draw for only a moment before release instead.
 After you’ve become more consistent, try practicing in an area with distractions to truly hone in on the game instead of archery talk nearby.

 -